Connie MacMillan, Simsbury, Ct. Piano Studio

-I am a menber a member of Connecticut State Music Teachers Association and the Music Teachers National Association.
+I have been a member of Connecticut State Music Teachers Association and the Music Teachers National Association.
 With these credentials my students are eligible for all student recitals, theory programs, master classes, and competitions and programs put on by these organizations.
 I have been teaching for many years.
-I teach mostly a clasically oriented program, but that includes lots of fun, games, the use of some techniology, recitals, and I teach all ages from 6 through any age of adult.
+I teach mostly a clasically oriented program, but that includes lots of games, the use of some techniology, recitals, and I teach primarily adults.

 Working with children, sharing my passion for music with all ages, finding the best ways to communicate with each individual personality.
 I also enjoy working with children with special needs.
 I holp my students achieve their goals by finding out how they learn and the kind of pursuits they love.
 I include msbury,ct.pianostudio.by ear with simple harmonizations, simple composition and improvisation.
 These give my students confidence, pride, and enthusiasm.
 See my website at www.si